In this guide you'll find information about setting up your own instance of SourceCred to generate Cred scores for your community and/or project.

 - Setting up a SourceCred instance is fairly technical.
 You’ll need to be comfortable using the terminal, installing packages from NPM, and be familiar with the basics of Git and GitHub.

-Everything you need to know about setting up a SourceCred instance can be found in the template-instance repo, which is set up to be a good starting point for configuring SourceCred.
+Everything you need to know about setting up a SourceCred instance can be found in the next page: How To Set Up SourceCred repo, which is set up to be a good starting point for configuring SourceCred.